Web Site: https://www.okhighered.org/okpromise/

-- For students applying for the program in 2007-08 and thereafter, the student must be a U.S. citizen or lawfully present in the United States at the time they enroll in college in order to receive the scholarship.
+- The student must be a U.S. citizen or lawfully present in the United States at the time they enroll in college in order to receive the scholarship.

-1Special income provisions may apply to children adopted from certain court-ordered custody and children in the custody of court-appointed legal guardians, families receiving Social Security disability and death benefits, and families receiving non-taxable military benefits.
+1Special income provisions may apply to children adopted from certain court-ordered custody and children in the custody of court-appointed legal guardians as well as families receiving Social Security disability and death benefits.
 See the FAQs for Application and Income.

-2Homeschool students and students graduating from a high school not accredited by the Oklahoma State Board of Education or a recognized accrediting agency must also achieve a composite score of 22 or higher on the ACT test taken on a national test date ("residual" ACT test scores do not qualify).
+2Homeschool students and students graduating from a high school not accredited by the Oklahoma State Board of Education must also achieve a composite score of 22 or higher on the ACT test reported on an official test report issued by ACT.
+"Residual" ACT test scores do not qualify.